Distance Recoloring: -Completeness on Bipartite, Planar, and -Degenerate Graphs

-In our \textsc{Restricted \ST} variant, we modify each instance in the above set using the following rules.
+In our \ST variant, we modify each instance in the above set using the following rules.

-\begin{enumerate}[label=(R\arabic*)] \item For each token edge of degree $4$, replace that token edge by two new token edges joined together by a single link edge. \item For each link edge joining vertices of two degree-$3$ gadgets, replace that link edge by two new link edges joined together by a single token edge. \end{enumerate}
+\begin{enumerate}[label=(R\arabic*)] \item For a single token edge of degree $4$, replace that token edge by two new token edges joined together by a single link edge. \item For a single link edge joining vertices of two degree $3$ gadgets, replace that link edge by two new link edges joined together by a single token edge. \end{enumerate}

-We perform~\ref{item:rule:deg4} and~\ref{item:rule:2deg3} sequentially: First we apply~\ref{item:rule:deg4} on the original graph, then we apply~\ref{item:rule:2deg3} on the graph obtained by applying~\ref{item:rule:deg4}.
-In each case, new tokens are appropriately added such that the resulting token configuration is standard.
-Additionally, if a vertex in the original graph does (not) have a token on it, then in the newly constructed graph it does (not) too.
+We perform~\ref{item:rule:deg4} and then~\ref{item:rule:2deg3} sequentially: First we apply~\ref{item:rule:deg4} on the original graph repeatedly until no token edge of degree $4$ exists in the resulting graph.
+We then continue by applying~\ref{item:rule:2deg3} repeatedly until no link edge joining vertices of two degree $3$ gadgets remain in the resulting graph.
+In each case, new tokens are appropriately added to ensure that the resulting token configuration is standard.
+Additionally, if a vertex in the original graph does (not) have a token on it, then in the newly constructed graph, it does (not) too.

 Let's call the final new corresponding instance $(G^\prime, T_A^\prime, T_B^\prime)$.
-We note that after modifications, each token triangle has degree exactly $3$ and each token edge has degree either $2$ or $3$.
+We note that after these modifications, each token triangle has degree exactly $3$ and each token edge has degree either $2$ or $3$.
 Moreover, each token triangle or token edge of degree $3$ has a link edge to at least one token edge of degree $2$.
 As $G$ is planar, the graph $G^\prime$ is planar too.
 Additionally, from the modification, $G^\prime$ has maximum degree $3$ and minimum degree $2$, and both $T_A^\prime$ and $T_B^\prime$ are standard token configurations.
-One can readily verify that in any $\mathsf{TS}$-sequence in $G^\prime$ starting from $T_A^\prime$ or $T_B^\prime$, no token ever leaves its corresponding token triangle/edge. \begin{toappendix}
+One can readily verify that in any $\mathsf{TS}$-sequence in $G^\prime$ starting from $T_A^\prime$ or $T_B^\prime$, no token ever leaves its corresponding token triangle/edge.

-We are now ready to show that \textsc{Restricted \ST} remains \PSPACE-complete.
+We are now ready to show that \ST remains \PSPACE-complete.
 Observe that our described construction can be done in polynomial time: each of the rules~\ref{item:rule:deg4} and~\ref{item:rule:2deg3} ``touches'' a token edge/link edge at most once.
-Thus, it remains to show that our construction is a valid reduction from the \ST variant used by \textcite{DBLP:journals/tcs/BonsmaC09} to our variant.
+Thus, it remains to show that our construction is a valid reduction from the \ST variant used by Bonsma and Cereceda~\cite{BonsmaC09} to our variant.